LandscapeGeoinformatics/geopython-ut-2018/source/_static/exercises/Exercise-5/README.md

 # Exercise-5

-This week we will practice how to create static and interactive maps in Python.
+This lesson we will practice how to create static and interactive maps in Python.

 - Exercise 5 is due by the start of lecture on 4.12.

-- Don't forget to check out the [hints for this week's exercise](https://automating-gis-processes.github.io/2017/lessons/L5/exercise-5-hints.html) if you're having trouble.
+- Don't forget to check out the [hints for this lesson's exercise](https://automating-gis-processes.github.io/2017/lessons/L5/exercise-5-hints.html) if you're having trouble.

 - Scores on this exercise are out of 20 points.